SensehacK/dev-cheatsheet/thoughts/nerd.md

 ## Immigration Rants

 It is what it is!
 I take my cup half empty | half full ideology with being happy there is a cup to drink the beverage by.
 Rather than debating whether it is empty or full.
-Always greatful for the opportunity this country has presented.
+Always grateful for the opportunity this country has presented.
 And yeah American dream is a dream for people who are sleeping or too ssssspid to believe in it ~ George Carlin